wolfgarbe/PruningRadixTrie/README.md

 ### Application:

-PruningRadixTrie can be used for auto completion, query completion
+The PruningRadixTrie can be used for auto completion, query completion

 ### Performance